LinUwUxCat/chip8/README.md

 ## A CHIP-8 emulator/interpreter written in C++ with SDL2
 This is a CHIP-8 emulator with Dear ImGui setup on top of SDL for the rendering, and as such a menu is provided to customize a few things within the emulator itself.
 ## Roadmap
-- Add a config file to save settings
 - Sound!!
 ## QnA
 ### Where is the sound?